Janus and Hades in M-theory: Introduction: Janus and Hades

 \section{Introduction: Janus and Hades}

 Janus solutions in string/M-theory were originally introduced in the context of type IIB supergravity as a simple deformation of the $\,\textrm{AdS}_{5} \times \textrm{S}^{5}\,$ background involving a non-trivial dilaton profile \cite{Bak:2003jk}.
 The deformation breaks the $\,\textrm{SO}(2,4)\,$ isometries of $\,\textrm{AdS}_{5}\,$ to the $\,\textrm{SO}(2,3)\,$ isometries of $\,\textrm{AdS}_{4}\,$, but preserves the $\,\textrm{SO}(6)\,$ isometries of the round $\,\textrm{S}^{5}\,$.
 Soon after, a holographic interpretation of the solutions in \cite{Bak:2003jk} was proposed in terms of a planar $\,(1+2)$-dimensional interface in super Yang--Mills (SYM) separating two half-spaces with different coupling constants \cite{Clark:2004sb}.
 The supersymmetric Janus was constructed in \cite{Clark:2005te} using a 5D effective SO(6) gauged supergravity approach.
-Its ten-dimensional incarnation was put forward in \cite{DHoker:2006vfr}, which provided the gravity dual of the $\,\mathcal{N}=1\,$ supersymmetric interface first anticipated in \cite{Clark:2004sb} and then constructed in \cite{DHoker:2006qeo}.
-The $\,\mathcal{N}=1\,$ supersymmetric Janus turns out to break the symmetry of the original (non-supersymmetric) Janus down to at least $\,\textrm{SU(3)} \subset \textrm{SO}(6)\,$.
-The $\,\mathcal{N}=4\,$ Janus solution with $\,\textrm{SO}(4)\,$ symmetry was constructed in \cite{DHoker:2007zhm}.
-However it was only recently that the $\,\mathcal{N}=2\,$ supersymmetric Janus with $\,\textrm{SU}(2) \times \textrm{U}(1)\,$ symmetry was constructed in five and ten dimensions \cite{Bobev:2020fon}, thus completing the list of Janus solutions dual to the SYM interfaces scrutinised in \cite{DHoker:2006qeo}.
+Its ten-dimensional incarnation was put forward in \cite{DHoker:2006vfr}, which provided the gravity dual of the $\,\mathcal{N}=1\,$ three-dimensional interface with OSp$(1|4)$ superconformal symmetry first anticipated in \cite{Clark:2004sb} and then constructed in \cite{DHoker:2006qeo}.
+This supersymmetric Janus turns out to break the symmetry of the original (non-supersymmetric) Janus down to at least $\,\textrm{SU(3)} \subset \textrm{SO}(6)\,$.
+The supersymmetric Janus solution with $\,\textrm{SO}(4)\,$ symmetry dual to the $\,\mathcal{N}=4\,$ interface with OSp$(4|4)$ superconformal symmetry was constructed in \cite{DHoker:2007zhm}.
+However it was only recently that the supersymmetric Janus with $\,\textrm{SU}(2) \times \textrm{U}(1)\,$ symmetry dual to the $\,\mathcal{N}=2\,$ interface with OSp$(2|4)$ superconformal symmetry was constructed in five and ten dimensions \cite{Bobev:2020fon}, thus completing the list of Janus solutions dual to the SYM interfaces scrutinised in \cite{DHoker:2006qeo}.